QUNING1/quning1.github.io/contents/home.md

 [![XX](https://img.shields.io/badge/XX-github-blue?logo=github)](https://github.com/QUNING1)

 👋 Hi there!
-I’m currently a second-year Master's student in the School of Telecommunications at Xi'an Jiaotong University, majoring in Computer Science and Technology.
+I’m currently a third-year (final-year) Master's student in the School of Telecommunications at Xi'an Jiaotong University, majoring in Computer Science and Technology.
 I'm fortunate to be advised by Professor Jun Liu.

 #### Email
 <code>stillqu@stu.xjtu.edu.cn</code>